 We provide U.S. government customers bulk access to our services, including voice, netted voice, data, messaging and paging services, as well as maintenance services for the DoD's dedicated gateway.
-We provide airtime to U.S. government subscribers through DoD's gateway, under the EMSS contract, which is a fixed-price contract covering voice, low-speed data, paging, broadcast and DTCS, or netted, services.
+We provide airtime to U.S. government subscribers through DoD's gateway, under the EMSS contract, which is a fixed-price contract covering voice, low-speed data, paging, broadcast and DTCS services.
 Additional services, such as future broadband capabilities, would be provided at an additional fee.
-To comply with U.S. government regulations, we ensure handsets sold for use by the U.S. government are manufactured in the United States.
+To comply with U.S. government requirements, we ensure handsets sold for use by the U.S. government are manufactured in the United States.
 U.S. government customers procure our voice and data products through our network of distributors.
 Our VARs and VAMs typically integrate our products with other products, which they then offer to U.S. government customers as customized products.
 Our voice and data solutions include:

-- · personnel tracking devices; - asset tracking devices for equipment, vehicles and aircraft; - beyond-line-of-sight aircraft communications applications; - submarine communications applications; - specialized communications solutions for high-value individuals; and - specialized, secure, mobile communications and data devices for the military and intelligence community, such as secure satellite handsets with U.S. National Security Agency Type I encryption capability.
+- personnel tracking devices; - asset tracking devices for equipment, vehicles and aircraft; - beyond-line-of-sight aircraft communications applications; - submarine communications applications; - · specialized communications solutions for high-value individuals; and - specialized, secure, mobile communications and data devices for the military and intelligence community, such as secure satellite handsets with U.S. National Security Agency Type I encryption capability.

 With funding support from the DoD, we continue to invest in research and development to develop new products and applications for use by all branches of the U.S. armed forces.
-In conjunction with DISA, we and our distribution partners offer Netted Iridium, which uses a line of radio-only devices that permit beyond-line-of-sight push-to-talk group calling services for a user-defined group, or net.
-We expect Netted Iridium to provide us with the potential for future new commercial applications in public safety, fishing and field worker communications.
+In conjunction with DISA, we and our distribution partners offer Netted Iridium, which uses a line of radio-only devices that permit beyond-line-of-sight PTT group calling services for a user-defined group, or net.